scubbo/blog-content/blog/content/posts/criticisms-of-web3.md

 Most of these questions assume that the project aims to reach some critical mass of size.
 This is a particularly reasonable assumption for projects that have a social component (there's no point posting on a social network if your friends aren't there!), but also applies to general economic considerations.

+Many thanks to my proof-readers [Éamon](https://twitter.com/cloudycelt) and [George](https://www.georgelockett.com/), who identified a common theme of these questions - "_How are you planning on solving the non-technical sides of the problem (i.e. those that are primarily economic or socio-political)?_"

 # Questions

 ## Soft Questions